florian0410/my-resume/README.md

 [] Update cli to new third party https://github.com/rbardini/resumed [] Add an open source editor to ease resume creation
   - Validate version would create a PR ?
-[] Link to my resume on webpage
+[] Docker builder feature to execute for each DockerFile change(template management+version management) [] Link to my resume on webpage
 [x] Make repo public and keep gh-page public
 [] Add a json-resume validator